mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 Anti Aliasing
 ^^^^^^^^^^^^^
     This option is used to smoothen the edges of the brush and remove the jagging effect.
-Though this only for very small presets.
+Most useful for very small presets.

 Elliptical Dab: Angle
 ^^^^^^^^^^^^^^^^^^^^^
-    This option is used to set the angle of dab for the brush.
-At times we might want to have rather straight brushes, this setting combined with elliptical dab ratio and direction filter helps us achieve that.
+    Sets the angle of the brush dabs.
+Gives best results for brushes with a low ratio and a direction filter, and allows for strokes akin to a calligraphic pen.

 Elliptical Dab: Ratio
 ^^^^^^^^^^^^^^^^^^^^^